jordanporterbiz/wtw-tech-test/README.md

 ## Backend
 For the backend, I decided to use Node.js and Express.
 To enable better interoperability between CommonJS and ES Modules, I chose to use NodeNext.

 To make the development process easier, I seeded a NoSQL MongoDB database with CSV files containing the required data.
-I also provided backend validation using TypeScript interfaces and the Job package.
+I also provided backend validation using TypeScript interfaces and the Joi data validation package.
 I commandeered the HTTP POST method for the Seeding methods.

 To keep sensitive information like database credentials and API keys secure, I used DotEnv to store environment variables needed for Database configuration.